 Vittorio's father was a Jazz singer whose rendition of 'Moment to Moment' was chosen over Sinatra's version for the London Premiere of the Honor Blackman film of the same name.

 Vittorio's cousins - Andrew and Stuart as the Douglas Brothers - were the most sought after celebrity photographers of the early nineties.
 Another cousin was lead guitarist for the highly successful British pop bands The Kursaal Flyers and Eddie and the Hotrods.

-Vittorio first trained at the renowned British London art school Central St Martins and then at Roehampton Institute, University of Surrey.
+Vittorio first trained at the renowned British London art school Central St Martins and then at Roehampton University.

-Having spent a time teaching 16-18 year old students art both at A-level and Advanced GNVQ Levels, he returned to his first love of portraiture.
+Vittorio then spent a time teaching 16-18 year old students art both at A-level and Advanced GNVQ Levels before returning to his first love of portraiture.

 Vittorio now has work in England, Europe and America in both Public and Private collections including the Museum of Hermitage Hall in Norfolk, England.

 Vittorio continued to pursue portraits of the rich and famous and painted many of the most successful film and television personalities.

 Lisa Barbuscia at the Private View of 'Celebrity as Voyeur' in Knightsbridge.

 Tess Daly at the Private View of 'Celebrity as Voyeur' in Knightsbridge.